barchart/alerting-service-public/docs/content/product_overview.md

 ## Purpose

-**This SDK connects you to the _Barchart Alert Service_, enabling you to define alert conditions and receive instantaneous notifications when conditions are met.**
+**This SDK connects you to the _Barchart Alert Service.
+You can define alert conditions, ask our remote service to track those conditions, and receive instantaneous notifications when those conditions are met.**

 Here's how it works: